acadadev/rosrider_doc/04_DRIVERS/README.md

 	> sudo rosdep init
 	> rosdep update

-Explanation:

-- These commands are crucial for managing dependencies within ROS packages.
-- `sudo rosdep init` requires administrator privileges to set up the ROS dependency system on your computer.
-- `rosdep update` refreshes the dependency information to ensure you're installing the latest compatible versions.
-- These commands are only necessary if you haven't already run them during the initial ROS installation process.

 4. Install ROS Dependencies

 	> cd ..
 	> rosdep install --from-paths src -y --ignore-src

-Explanation:

-- This command retrieves and installs all the necessary dependencies required by the ROSDriver package based on the cloned source code in the src directory.
+	This command retrieves and installs all the necessary dependencies required by the ROSDriver package based on the cloned source code in the src directory.
-- `cd ..` navigates you back to the parent directory of `src`.
-- `rosdep install --from-paths src -y --ignore-src` performs the dependency installation.

 5. Build the Workspace